-Presumably, you'll be using some sort of photography (or other imagery) in your presentation.
-Start collecting images you like, to select them for your PowerPoint presentation once you start designing.
+You'll likely use some sort of photography (or other imagery) in your presentation.
+Start collecting images you like.
+Select them for your PowerPoint presentation once you start designing.

-After you're all set with the above, you can start with the actual design.
+After you're all set with the above, start with the actual design.

 Step 4.
 Define Your Slide Layout(s)